 He was joined in the holy bonds of wedlock with Lydia Devore ( ? -1922).
 They resided near Southampton and Hyndman and held memberships in the Reformed Church.

-The nine children produced by this marriage, all daughters but two, were Raymond Emerick, Edna Wilson, Ethel Emerick, Nellie V. Nee, Howard F. Emerick, Marie Murray, Velma Dawson, Effie Sturtz and Dorothy Shaffer.
+The nine children produced by this marriage, all daughters but two, were Raymond H. Emerick, Edna Elizabeth Wilson, Ethel Emerick, Nellie Viola Nee, Howard F. Emerick, Marie Murray, Velma Dawson, Effie Sturtz and Dorothy Shaffer.

 Sadly, William died in Cumberland's Sacred Heart Hospital at the age of 76 on Feb.
 25, 1960.
 An obituary in the Cumberland Evening Times reported that he "had been in ill health for some time."
 He was survived by 10 grandchildren and 11 great-grandchildren.
 Preaching the funeral sermon was Rev. Louis L. Emerick of the Trinity Methodist Church of Cumberland.
 Intement of the remains was in Porter Cemetery.

-Son Raymond Emerick made his home in Mt.
+Son Raymond H. Emerick made his home in Mt.
 Savage in 1960.

-Daughter Edna Emerick married (?)
+Daughter Edna Elizabeth Emerick married (?)
 Wilson.
-She dwelled in Flintstone, MD.
+She dwelled in 1960 in rural Flintstone, MD.

 Daughter Ethel Emerick was unmarried and lived in 1960 in Somerset, PA.

-Daughter Nellie V. Emerick wedded (?)
+Daughter Nellie Viola Emerick wedded (?)
 Nee.
-She was in Cumberland, MD circa 1960.
+She was in Cumberland, MD circa 1960, at 165 Bedford Street.